dashbird/filters/README.md

 ## You are welcome to contribute

-If you have suggestions for common filters that you would like to share with Logbird community, please submit a pull request.
+If you have suggestions for common filters that you would like to share with the Logbird community, please submit a pull request.

-When creating a new filter, Logbird offers a way to run it against test-cases (think of it like unit testing) and make sure he filter matches what you would expect.
+When creating a new filter, Logbird offers a way to run it against test-cases (think of it like unit testing) and make sure the filter matches what you would expect.
 We encourage you to run these tests when contributing here.
 To run a test, signin to [Logbird](https://app.logbird.io/), go to **Filters** in the left menu then click **Add rule**.
 You will see a modal screen similar to the one below.
 Enter your pattern and a few example logs below (or pull from AWS CloudWatch) and click **Run tests**.

 ![UI Screenshot Test Pattern](https://github.com/dashbird/filters/blob/master/static/img/screenshot-logbird-rule.png?raw=true)